Don’t let cost be a barrier

-- The WashU Pledge includes scholarships and grants covering the cost of tuition, fees, room, and board, guaranteed for all four years.
+- The WashU Pledge includes scholarships and grants covering the cost of tuition, fees, room and board (based on a modern/double room and the Silver meal plan), guaranteed for all four years

-- These students will also be eligible for our startup grants ($2,000 to be used toward the cost of a computer and other materials necessary to beginning their college careers.)
+- These students will also be eligible for our startup grants ($1,500 to be used toward the costs for materials necessary to beginning their college careers.)

 What do I need to do to receive this funding?

-- Apply for and be admitted as a first-time, full-time undergraduate student to the WashU Class of 2024 (entering in fall 2020)
+- Apply for and be admitted as a first-time, full-time undergraduate student to WashU

 - Apply for financial assistance

-The grants are for first-year students from families with less than $75,000 in family income or who are receiving a federal Pell Grant.
+As part of our commitment to provide every student the true WashU experience, Chancellor Andrew D. Martin launched a series of grants to help first-year students from families with less than $75,000 in family income or who are receiving a Federal Pell Grant.

-In addition to the pilot grants, Washington University will waive the $1,550 summer earnings expectation for entering low-income first-year students.
+Washington University will also waive the $1,550 summer earnings expectation for entering low-income first-year students.
 The elimination of the earnings expectation will result in an overall increase in financial aid.